MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-version-history.md

 description: Stay up to date on the version history of the Holographic Remoting feature for HoloLens 2.
 author: florianbagarmicrosoft
 ms.author: flbagar
-ms.date: 07/20/2021
+ms.date: 09/29/2021
 ms.topic: article
 keywords: HoloLens, Remoting, Holographic Remoting, version history, mixed reality headset, windows mixed reality headset, virtual reality headset
 ---

 # Holographic Remoting Version History

-> [!IMPORTANT]
+> [!NOTE]
-> This guidance is specific to Holographic Remoting on HoloLens 2.
+> This guidance is specific to Holographic Remoting on HoloLens 2 and Windows PCs running [Windows Mixed Reality](../../discover/navigating-the-windows-mixed-reality-home.md.

+## Version 2.7.0 (September 29, 2021) <a name="v2.7.0"></a>
+* Added support for the OpenXR extension XR_MSFT_spatial_anchor_persistence, which allows persistence and retrieval of spatial anchors across application sessions on a device.
+* Added a new user coordinate system type that can be used to synchronize spatial locations between custom players and remote applications.
+* Fixed an issue where connected and disconnected events from PlayerContext and RemoteContext could be broadcast concurrently or even in the wrong order.
+The broadcast now always happens in order, but prohibits blocking in an event handler to wait for the broadcast of a subsequent event.
+* Various bug fixes and stability improvements.

+## Version 2.6.2 (August 20, 2021) <a name="v2.6.2"></a>
+* Bug fixes and stability improvements.

 ## Version 2.6.1 (July 20, 2021) <a name="v2.6.1"></a>
 * The XR_MSFT_holographic_remoting_speech extension now allows re-initialization of the speech recognizer with new parameters during a running session.